lucapette/lucapette.github.com/_posts/2015-11-30-some-notes-about-one-to-ones.markdown

 a single one-on-one.
 It will be more formal with some people and "exactly like going for a coffee" for other people.
 Making it serious and official makes it boring too, like most meetings.
-You have to let the other person go where they wants to go.
+You have to let the other person go where they want to go.
 You'll love the results.